Spyderisk/system-modeller/CONTRIBUTING.md

-# Contributing to the Spyderisk Open Project
+# Contributing to the Spyderisk System Modeller Project

 Welcome!

-We'd love to have your contributions to the Spyderisk project.
+We'd love to have your contributions to the Spyderisk System Modeller project.
 This document is about our practical principles of working.

 The overall Spyderisk mission is to: